Glenn Grothman: Racial politics

+Health

+Grothman has voted to repeal the Affordable Care Act.

 Grothman co-sponsored Senate Bill 19 (2011), which removes the requirement of mandatory chlorination of groundwater in municipal water systems.
 The bill was supported by the League of Wisconsin Municipalities.

-Raw milk

 Grothman is a vocal supporter of decriminalizing raw milk sales.

+"Everybody knows you're not supposed to smoke!", he wrote.
+Grothman also voted against the ban on smoking in bars, restaurants and other small business that became effective in July 2010.
+After the bill passed, he introduced new legislation to allow lodging establishments, such as hotels, to designate certain rooms as smoking rooms; the bill failed.
+He also co-sponsored a bill to exempt electronic cigarettes from the smoking ban.

 Marriage

 In February 2012, Grothman introduced Senate Bill 507, which would amend Wisconsin statutes to emphasize non-marital parenthood as a contributing factor to child abuse and neglect.
 Politifact investigated his claim that kids living with a parent and parent's partner are "20 times" more likely to be sexually abused, and rated it True.

 He also sponsored State Bill 202, which would have repealed the Equal Pay Enforcement Act, saying that the "Left and the social welfare establishment want children born out of wedlock because they are far more likely to be dependent on the government."

-Smoking

-Grothman opposed a bill that would increase funding for anti-smoking programs from $10 million to $30 million, saying that anti-smoking campaigns do not work and are no longer necessary.
-"Everybody knows you're not supposed to smoke!", he wrote.
-Grothman also voted against the ban on smoking in bars, restaurants and other small business that became effective in July 2010.
-After the bill passed, he introduced new legislation to allow lodging establishments, such as hotels, to designate certain rooms as smoking rooms; the bill failed.
-He also co-sponsored a bill to exempt electronic cigarettes from the smoking ban.